m-voit/concepts-of-programming-languages/study-project/paper.md

 <var> ::= '[a-zA-Z0-9]*'
 ```

-A valid expression would be `A & B | !C`.
+A valid expression to be parsed by the parser would be `A & B | !C`.
 Depending on the values of A, B and C, which can be true or false, the parser determines the result of the expression.
+The expression is parsed by building an abstract syntax tree (AST), consisting of `Or`, `And`, `Not` and `Value` nodes, that mimic the EBNF grammar.

 ## Functional programming concepts

-An important part of functional programming capabilities of a programming language are functions and how they are supported in a programming language.
-As we are taking a look at JavaScript, we will see how JavaScript supports several important functional programming concepts.
+Functional programming and the functional programming paradigm, consist of various concepts.
+To see how well JavaScript and Go are suited for functional programming, we will take a look on these concepts and their support in both languages.

 ### Type system